 Snow Leopard Facts

-- Because of its majestic beauty, the gorgeous Snow Leopard presently holds a highly unique status.
-The stunning creature represents the National Heritage Animal in two countries within its territorial range.
-As a result, it’s afforded a certain measure of protection.
+- Because of its majestic beauty, the gorgeous mammal presently holds a highly unique status.
+The stunning creature represents the National Heritage Animal in different two countries within its native territorial range.
+As a result, it’s now afforded a certain measure of protection.

-- The mammal also ranks among the most beautiful of the so-called big cats.
+- The amazing mammal additionally ranks among the most beautiful of the so-called big cats.
 It’s also the least aggressive towards humans.
-These felines reportedly can easily driven away from livestock.
-The animal even readily abandons its kills if approached by humans.
+These stunning felines reportedly can easily driven away from livestock.
+The animal readily abandons its kills if approached by humans.

 - Sadly, this remarkable wild feline now finds itself in danger of extinction.
-The IUCN lists the Snow Leopard as Threatened.
-Additionally, climate change and habitat loss represent the greatest threats to its continued existence as a species.
+The IUCN lists the Snow Leopard as Threatened on its Red List of Threatened Species.
+For now, climate change and habitat loss represent the greatest threats to its continued existence as a species.

 Related Articles